Updated as of January 2025.

 1. Sign in to the member site at members.ab.bluecross.ca.

-4. To view a report of your health and dental claims, enter a time period*, select all or a specific individual and click “Submit”.
+4. Enter a date range, select all or a specific individual and click Generate report.

 How to get a tax receipt for premiums paid for individual health plans